Trevor McArthur (Lecturer)

 Trevor McArthur's research and writing interests include: critical studies of men and masculinities; interpersonal and gender based violence; schooling and critical pedagogies; gender, health and development; as well as research methodologies with children and youth.
 Trevor has worked as a practitioner and consultant in areas such as youth development, and regularly provides training and facilitation services within the nongovernmental and private sector.
 Trevor holds a BSW (Social Work) and an MPhil (Criminology and Criminal Justice) obtained from the University of Cape Town.
 He is currently finalising a PhD in Sociology (Gender and Education) at Stellenbosch University.
 Trevor is a reviewer and contributor to various local and international journals.
-He is as currently serving as Treasurer of the South African Sociological Association.
+He is as former Treasurer of the South African Sociological Association.

 McArthur, T (2018).
 “Researching troublesome masculinities and schooling: critical ethnographic reflections”.
 In Hearn, J., Shefer, T., Ratele, K and Boonzaier, F. (Eds).
 Gender, sex and race in research and pedagogical practices with young people.
 Routledge: UK

 McArthur, T (2015).
 “Homophobic Violence in a Northern Cape School: Learners Confront the Issue”.
 Agenda: Empowering Women for gender equity, Volume 29, Issue 3: 2015: 1-7.

 McArthur, T (2015).
 “Men and Masculinities in Contemporary China”.
 NORMA: International Journal for Masculinity Studies, Volume 10, Issue 2: 185 -187.

 Topics interested in supervising

 Education (focussing on Schooling and Pedagogy(ies))